Arkansas State Fruit and Vegetable

 South Arkansas Vine Ripe Pink Tomato

 The Arkansas state fruit and vegetable is the South Arkansas Vine Ripe Pink Tomato (pinus).
 Since 1987, Arkansas has been recognizing the tomato as the official state vegetable, but the key question is whether or not tomatoes are fruits or vegetables.
-This gets even weirder when you consider that Tennessee has adopted the tomato as its official state fruit (not as a vegetable)!

-Fruits and vegetables are considered to be culinary terms rather than actual definitions, so, botanically speaking, tomatoes are large berries, which are fruit.
-However, tomatoes are not as sweet as fruits are and certainly berries.
+However, tomatoes are not as sweet as fruits and certain berries.
 Typically, tomatoes will be served as a part of a salad or other savory meal, not as a dessert.

 In 1887, legal questions began to arise as to whether or not a tomato was a fruit or vegetable as it could have had serious importation and exportation implications due to a U.S. tariff law that applied to vegetables but not fruit.
-In 1893, the United States Supreme Court declared that tomatoes were vegetables based on popular definition, classing them by their use, and not being used in desserts.

 So, by popular definition, tomatoes are vegetables, but by scientific definition, they remain to be fruit, which is why when defining the Arkansas state fruit and vegetable, Arkansas has adopted both definitions for the South Arkansas Vine Ripe Pink Tomato, making it even more symbolic than most state fruits or vegetables!

-Origins of the Pink Tomato
+Origins of the Arkansas Pink Tomato

 It was in 1961 when the University of Arkansas, located in Fayetteville released a variety of the tomato family.
 The tomato was officially named the “Bradley Pink”, this tomato variant is more resilient than others, being resistant to fusarium wilt and soil-borne fungal disease.